 When I consider humility in light of the above prayer, considering in that prayer I’m asking to be more like Jesus, there is absolutely no self-loathing.

 Jesus knew who He was.
 Jesus knew what His mission was.
+Jesus knew He was loved unconditionally and by the Creator of the universe!

 The enemy could not sway Him and even when he tried, our Lord responded with, “It is written…”